VatsSanghvi/VatsSanghvi/README.md

 <h4 align="left"><small>Hi, I'm Vats 😊💻</small></h4>

-- 👨‍🎓  I'm an undergraduated student from Marwadi University
+- 👨‍🎓  I  have pursued a Postgraduate Diploma in <a href="https://www.conestogac.on.ca/fulltime/business-analytics">Business Analytics</a> from <a href="https://www.conestogac.on.ca/">Conestoga College</a>.

+- 👨‍🎓  I completed my Bachelor of Technology in Information Technology from <a href="https://www.marwadiuniversity.ac.in/">Marwadi University</a>.

 - 📫 Work Email: **vatssanghvi07@gmail.com**

 - ⚡ Fun fact **I like to play video games 🎮**